 - Did you provide enough information at crucial points?
 Or did you overwhelm students and staff with information overload?

 The answers could make you squirm a little, but a bit of uncomfortable accountability will help you understand how to get it right in future.
 Next, you must spend time and resources understanding your “customers” journey (in this case, students and their parents/guardians).
 In doing so, you can understand when, where and how you can better connect and give them the information they need and want.
-And going forward, regular reviews should be part of your quarterly communications plan.
-It’s ok if you occasionally miss the mark due to a genuine well-intentioned error.
-But regular check-ins can help you avoid making the same, potentially costly, communications mistake more than once.

 If you need specialist education writing and communications strategy help, we’re the people for the job.
 Get in touch to see how we could help you transform yours.